chihlinc/data_fix/README.md

 2. Navigate to the repository directory.
 3. Run the `fix_data.py` script to execute the correction process.
 4. Verify the correctness of the fixed `epimetric_latest.csv` file or use it directly in your database.
 5. Process data manipulation using python, jupyter notebook and SQL on docker.

+## Logic follow:

 ## Requirements
 - Python 3.x